Brill-Noether loci: Limit Linear Series on a chain of elliptic curves.

+As the $s_j$ constructed in this way have different vanishing orders at the points $P, Q$, they are linearly independent.
+Therefore, they span an $r+1$-dimensional space of sections of $L$. \end{proof}

-We present first the simpler description of the space of limit linear series on a non-generic chain of elliptic curves.
+We present first the simpler description of the components of the space of limit linear series on a non-generic chain of elliptic curves.
 This is the case we will mostly use.

-\begin{definition} Given a collection of boxes arranged forming a rectangle, an {\bf admissible filling } assigns to each box precisely one number in $1,\dots,g$ so that numbers in both rows and columns appear in strictly increasing order.
-Some of the numbers $1,\dots,g$ may be used multiple times. \end{definition}
+\begin{definition} Given a collection of boxes arranged forming a rectangle, an {\bf admissible filling } assigns to each box precisely one number in $1,\dots,g$ so that numbers in rows read from left to right and columns read from top to bottom appear in strictly increasing order.
+Some of the numbers $1,\dots,g$ may be used multiple times.
+We will indicate with $(a,b)$ the coordinates of a spot (column and row respectively). \end{definition}

+A similar concept called ``displacement tableaux'' was used in \cite{PBN} for chains of elliptic curves and in \cite{Pdisp} in the context of tropical geometry.

 \begin{proposition} Choose $g, r, d$ positive integers.
-Let $X$ be a chain of $g$ elliptic curves generic except for components $C_{i_1},\dots,C_{i_e}$ where
+Let $X$ be a chain of $g$ elliptic curves generic except for components $C_{i_1},\dots,C_{i_e}$ where the $l_i$ are the smallest positive indices such that